 Sex determining systems

 The modern XY sex determining system in mammals most probably emerged from a former environmental sex determining system.
 In an ancestor with the environmental sex determining system, a variant occurred on one of the homologous chromosomes.
 This variant disrupted the environmental factor such that all offspring with this variant would become male, and offspring without; female.
-As recombination between the then homologous chromosomes stopped, sex specific genes accumulated, the chromosomes diverged to become what we know as modern sex chromosomes.
+As recombination between the homologous chromosomes stopped, sex specific genes accumulated, the chromosomes diverged to become what we know as modern sex chromosomes.

 This emergence model was initially developed on the ZW sex determining system (S. Ohno 1967 [1]).
 Nonetheless, comparative mapping shows that it can be applied to the XY sex determining system as well.

-In mammals, the SRY gene which is defined as the Testis Determining Factor may be the variant that initially started the divergence between the then homologous chromosomes.
+In mammals, the SRY gene which is defined as the Testis Determining Factor may be the variant that initially started the divergence between the homologous chromosomes.

 Although the sex chromosomes have diverged to become very different, they still have pseudo-autosomal regions in the ends – PAR1 and PAR2.
 The recombination activity in these areas are needed for successful cell division and thus are conserved from before the divergence.

-Evolution is expected to be faster on the sex chromosomes in general, because presence is lower; 3/4 X chromosomes and 1/4 Y chromosomes assuming equal sex ratio.
-The upshot is that there will be higher drift, especially on the Y chromosome [2].
+Evolution is expected to be faster on the sex chromosomes because in a population, compared to autosomes, there are 3/4 X chromosomes and 1/4 Y chromosomes, assuming a balanced sex ratio.
+Another consequence is that the sex chromosomes are subjected to higher drift, especially the Y chromosome [2].

 Ampliconic genes

 Ampliconic genes are present only on sex chromosomes.
 They consist of very similar adjacent duplications with variable copy numbers.
 The mechanism by which they duplicate is not known.
 Most of the ampliconic genes are testis expressed and hypothesized to be involved in in meiotic drive processes.
 Meiotic drive favors the segregation of specific genes, thus disturbing the mendelian segregation ratios. (reference??).
-In mice, there is an arms race between the pair of homologous ampliconic genes, SLY and SLX, residing on each of the sex chromosomes.
-Evidence suggests that these genes are involved in an intragenomic conflict where they compete to become transmitted to the next generation.
+In mice, there is evidence for an arms race between a pair of homologous ampliconic genes residing on each of the sex chromosomes, Sly and Slx.
+This pair of gene compete to be transmitted to the next generation, due to an intragenomic conflict.

-This mechanism leads to deleterious X-XY dosage disruption in hybrids.
-A deficiency of Slx distorts the sex ratio to have higher frequency of males.
-In the long run, this will be corrected with Sly deficiency.
+A deficiency of Slx distorts the sex ratio to have higher frequency of males, and vice-versa for Sly.

-Sex chromosome inactivation is crucial to avoid mechanisms that disturbs the segregation of sex-chromosomes during meiosis.
-This inactivation is often mis regulated, at least in round spermatids, depending on the copy number
+During meiosis, sex chromosome inactivation is crucial to avoid mechanisms that disturbs the segregation of sex-chromosomes.
+This inactivation is often disrupted in hybrids, at least in round spermatids, and evidence suggests that it is caused by unbalanced copy number of Sly and Slx.

-This conflict, and intragenomic conflicts as whole leads to speciation, because the sex-chromosomes may become different between sub-populations.
+Intragenomic conflicts lead to speciation because the arms-race process triggers a rapid differentiation of the sex-chromosomes, which may become sufficiently divergent between sub-populations to induce hybrid incompatibilities.

-As the genetic homology between human and mouse is much higher for single copy genes, than for ampliconic genes, it is suggested that the evolutionary turnover is much faster for ampliconic genes.
+The genetic homology between human and mouse is much higher for single copy genes, than for ampliconic genes, it is therefore suggested that the evolutionary turnover is much faster for ampliconic genes.

+Sperm competition in Hominids

-Sperm quality is different among the hominids.
-There are differing levels of sperm competition among the hominids.
-Gorilla and orangutan males monopolizes copulation with females where chimpanzees instead have a multi-male breding system, where many males copulate with each female.
-This differential behavior yields higher selection on increasing testes size in chimpanzee compared to the sexual-partner-monopolizing species [3].
+There are different levels of sperm competition among the hominids.
+Indeed, Gorillas have a mating system where a dominant male monopolizes copulations with females and chimpanzees have a multi-male multi-female mating system, where many males copulate with each female.
+This differential behavior yields higher selection on increasing testes size in chimpanzee compared to Gorilla [3].
+In humans (…)

+Most of the ampliconic genes are expressed in testis, therefore, sperm competition may have influenced the evolution of these genes in different way in gorillas, chimpanzees and humans.

+The goal of this study is therefore to compare the copy number of the ampliconic genes between gorillas, chimpanzees and humans, to learn more about the history of amplification of these genes.

 Method